crypto-org-chain/chain-docs/docs/getting-started/mainnet_validator.md

 Before we start, please note that there was a "*Canis Major*" network upgrade at the block height `922,363`, which requires the node operator to update their Crypto.org Chain Mainnet binary `chain-maind` from `v1.*.*` to `v2.0.1`.

 - For the host who would like to build a **Validator with complete blockchain data** from scratch, one would need to:
   1. Start the node with the older binary version `v1.2.1`;
   1. Sync-up with the blockchain until it reaches the target upgrade block height `922,363`;
   1. Update the binary to `v2.0.1` and start the node again.
+  1. Sync-up with the blockchain until it reaches the target upgrade block height `3,526,800` (DRACO upgrade height) ;
+  1. Update the binary to `v3.3.3` and start the node again.

 - For the host who would like to **join the network and start validating quickly**, one can:
-  1. Begin with the binary `v2.0.1` and join the network by *"STATE-SYNC"*
+  1. Begin with the binary `v3.3.3` and join the network by *"STATE-SYNC"*

-To simplify the following steps, we will be covering the **second case** here in this guide.
+To simplify the following steps, we will be covering the **second case** here in this guide, because we will guide user to Begin with the binary `v3.3.3` and join the network by "STATE-SYNC".

-For the first case, kindly refer to this [guide](./mainnet.html#crypto-org-mainnet-running-a-full-node) on building a full node.
+For the first case, kindly refer to this [guide](./mainnet.html#crypto-org-mainnet-running-a-full-node.md) on building a full node.
 Once you have a complete synced node, you can revisit this page and jump to the [step](#step-3-5-joining-the-network-as-a-validator-send-a-create-validator-transaction) of joining the networking as a validator.

 ## Pre-requisites
 ### Supported OS